pretix/pretix-docs/docs/guides/taxes.md

 Taxes are handled on the event level, so you have to create an event first.

+If you want to use reverse charge or implement custom rules for reverse charge, you have to ask your customers for their VAT ID.
+Navigate to :navpath:Your event → :fa3-wrench: Settings → Invoicing:.
+Switch to the :btn:Address form: tab and make sure that the boxes next to "Ask for invoice address" and "Ask for VAT ID" are checked.
+Click the :btn:Save: button to confirm.

 ## General usage

 pretix allows you to set up a tax rule for each tax rate that is relevant for your situation.